zimme/meteor-collection-timestampable/README.md

 ### Global configuration

+The global configuration for this package should be in shared code, preferably in a `lib` folder.

 ```js
 // Configure behaviour globally
 // All collection using this behaviour will use these settings as defaults